New Jersey Third Offense DUI Lawyer

 - Mandatory jail term of 180 days

-- Ignition interlock device for one-three years following license restoration
+- Ignition interlock device for two to four years following license restoration

 There is a very strict penalty for refusing to take a breathalyzer test for the third time.